-If you had five minutes on stage, what would you say?
 That's the premise of Ignite Seattle, a regular worldwide event where presenters get five minutes and 20 slides to get a point across.
-Speakers at this month's event touch on a variety of topics, including viral videos, online dating and how to give up cheese.
-Ignite Seattle 19 took place at Town Hall on February 20, 2013.
+Speakers at this month's event touch on a variety of topics, including artistry, forgiveness and the environment.
+One woman even talks about a fear of public speaking.

 Ignite Seattle took place at Town Hall on November 8, 2012.
 The talk was moderated by The Seattle Times columnist Monica Guzman.

 On today's show, we bring you some of our favorite segments of the year.
 We talk about vulnerability, photography and The Boss.